Bira/octopus-carnival/_drafts/lphr-scene-03.md

 If he had all of that on him, no wonder the CCG singled him out for a mugging!

+## OOC: Loot distribution

+The shirt gives DR 1 to the body, is worth $1120 and weights 0.1kg.
+Jania gets it because she needs armor.
+Only $120 of that is material worth, so she's not gonna turn it into a Power Item.

-## GM Hat: What next?
+## GM Notes

+Looks like the book named a bookstore with a secure backroom as the place where this discussion happened, but I wasn't looking closely when I played through this and moved the discussion to a tavern instead.
+I'll let it stand, as there wasn't much difference from the original.
+And this is indeed the authentic experience of having me as a GM!

-Okay, so my original plan here was to transplant the underground level of the Fair Fortune Livery under the Salix Salt Works.
+My original plan for the next scene was to transplant the underground level of the Fair Fortune Livery under the Salix Salt Works.
 The party would then go straight from the riot to the Long Roads Coffee House, and from there do both the Prisoners of Salt raid and the document recovery delve.

 Mechanically, it works, but story-wise there are a couple of wrinkles here.
 The Salt Works are located on the docks _outside_ the walls, which is a really bad place for a Silver Ravens hideout.
 And the livery ruins are locates all the way across Kintargo, in a place that's really inconvenient for a salt factory.
-Plus I think the demons in the basement would probably manage to make themselves known to the assholes running the factory.
+Plus I think the demons in the basement would probably manage to make themselves known to the assholes running the factory, even if said assholes are not competent enough to notice by themselves.

-So I'm gonna run the Livery now, with the same kind of changes I made in a PBP attempt, and Prisoners of Salt later on.
+So I'm gonna run the Livery next, with the same kind of changes I made in a PBP attempt, and Prisoners of Salt later on.

-### Comversion Notes: Treasure
+### Conversion Notes: Treasure

 I imagine Pathfinder wants this to be the reward associated with the Aria Park riot and his rescue scene.
 The money and signed ring are fine, following the